Hello Friends,

 Chapter One Love

 Cheri’s dad met her mom because he accidentally tossed a red sock in with his whites while doing his laundry at the laundromat.
-As a result, the author’s aunt, his future sister in law, giggled at his mistake, his PINK underwear. *Do you believe that things happen for a reason? *Share a time in your life where you felt something small led to a big change in your life.
+As a result, the author’s aunt, his future sister in law, giggled at his mistake, his PINK underwear. *Do you believe that things happen for a reason? *Ponder a time in your life where you felt something small led to a big change in your life.

 Chapter Two Nature

 The author’s father often said “Don’t waste time” and “Make the most of your time.”
 He would set a timer even at the rest area for bathroom breaks during road trips. *How did your family travel for vacation?
 Cheri’s Grandpa would always give a lively toast, “Over the lips and through the gums, look out stomach here it comes!!!” *Do you have certain sayings or phrases that remind you of your grandparents and make you smile?
 Cheri’s Granny, Iris, told her friend “that’s the man, I‘m gonna marry” when she first laid eyes on her future husband. *What are your thoughts on “love at first sight” becoming a long lasting relationship? *How did you meet your significant other?
+Consider Journaling your thoughts.

 Chapter Three Time